phunanon/Insitux/README.md

 (function f (return) (print "hi"))
 (f) → null

-;Applies a vector's items and other arguments as the arguments to a function (.. + [0 1 2] 3 [4 5 6])
+;Applies a vector's items and other arguments as the parameters to a function (.. + [0 1 2] 3 [4 5 6])
+→ 21

+;Applies a final vector's items and other arguments as the parameters to a function (... + 0 1 2 3 [4 5 6])
 → 21

 ;Evaluates the first argument and returns the value if no runtime errors, else populates the let `errors` and returns the evaluation of the second argument